fedfioravanti/Web-Scraping-and-Salary-Prediction/README.md

 * Using more precise location tags than the company state, possibly by extracting the ZIP code
 * Imputing values where missing, to avoid the removal of entire observations.
 * Removing outliers, after further analysis and due diligence of the plausible values.
-* Employing XGBoost and additional classifiers, checking the effects on the model's performance.
+* Employing Gradient Boosting, XGBoost and ensemble methods, checking the effects on the model's performance.

 <br/><br/>